microsoft/hi-ml/hi-ml-histopathology/docs/public_datasets.md

 You can do that by going to the "Containers" section in the left-hand navigation.
 If there is no such container, create one with the "+ Container" button.

-To upload the PANDA dataset to Azure, we recommend using [azcopy](http://aka.ms/azcopy).
+To upload datasets to Azure, we recommend using [azcopy](http://aka.ms/azcopy).
 You will first need to log in, by calling `azcopy login`.
 Follow the instructions at the prompt.

-## PANDA dataset
+## PANDA Dataset

 The PANDA dataset was released with the [Prostate cANcer graDe Assessment (PANDA) Challenge](https://panda.grand-challenge.org/).
 The dataset is available from